 Before they ever officially make it to the HR department, these behaviors have already distracted employees, sapped morale, and potentially boosted the turnover rate.
 If they do make it to HR, they’ve usually gotten much worse, requiring many costly hours of mediating and investigating on top of the damage that’s already been done.

 Despite this, many companies choose to focus on preventing lawsuits instead of tackling widespread bad behaviors.
-By some estimates, these common behaviors are more costly: The cost linked to a culture that tolerates things like rudeness, bullying and unfair behavior can be up to $16 Million for a Fortune 500 company.
+By some estimates, these common behaviors are more costly: The cost linked to a culture that tolerates things like rudeness, bullying, and unfair behavior can be up to $16 Million for a Fortune 500 company.

-Consider whether these most common examples of bad workplace behavior are corrupting your workplace:
+So, when it comes to incivility, consider whether these most common examples of bad workplace behavior are corrupting your workplace:

 Rude behavior may be considered part of a normal workplace, but it shouldn’t be.
 It’s too damaging to ignore.

 We cited some interesting studies on how it hurts productivity in our more in-depth article on rudeness at work.
 A survey of 800 managers and employees surveyed found that 47 percent of those who were treated poorly decreased their time at work.
 In fact, 38 percent admitted deliberately decreasing the quality of their work.
-Many others (66 percent) cited declining performance, and reported less commitment to their organization (78 percent).
+Many others (66 percent) cited declining performance and reported less commitment to their organization (78 percent).